Providing you with the best doctors for the best care

 Our technicians are led by Diana Stern, Certified Ophthalmic Assistant (COA).
 Diana has been at Bay Eye Clinic for over 19 years.
 Ted, Melissa, Rachel, and Taylor are Certified Ophthalmic Assistants.
-Ellan, Jenna, Becca, Courtney, and Jacob are Ophthalmic Assistants.
+Ellan, Becca, Courtney, Jacob, and Kari are Ophthalmic Assistants.

 Melissa is our main contact lens technician.
 She is trained to fit all types of contact lenses including those needed for medical reasons.

 Jeremy and Leah bring assistance to multiple departments within the clinic.
 IT, website, and social media services are overseen by Jeremy.
 Leah assists in administrative duties, although you may catch a glimpse of her at the front desk.